idolize/reactlink-pipe/README.md

     };
   },
   render: function() {
-    // Will display "foo", even though this.state.obj is stored as an object and not a string return (
+    // Will display "foo", even though this.state.obj is stored as an object and not a string.
+    // this.state.obj.something will continue to update and display properly as the user types. return (
       <input type="text" valueLink={pipeLink(fromObj, this.linkState('obj'), toObj)} />
     );